The Short-haired bumblebee reintroduction

 On 3rd June 2013 a further release of 50 queens took place after collection from Sweden.
 Six weeks after release the first worker bee was recorded within the release zone.
 Six further workers were recorded over a 5km radius, feeding on bramble and red clover.
 This is the first record of a Short-haired bumblebee worker in Britain for over 25 years!

-More releases are planned over the next few years to help establish a viable self-sustainable population.
+More releases have taken place over the following years to help establish a viable self-sustainable population.
 With so much habitat restoration work having taken place, it is crucial to maintain and build on the creation of bee-friendly flower-rich habitat.
 This can be achieved through flexible and targeted agri-environment schemes.
 Farm land within agri-environment schemes across the Romney Marsh provides continuous forage throughout the flight period and corridors for the bees to disperse.
 It also forms vital habitat for many other insect pollinators.

 To date the project has had enormous success with bumblebee habitat creation prior to the reintroduction of the Short-haired bumblebee.
 The project has created, advised and assisted in the management of over 800 hectares of flower rich habitat within the release area of Dungeness and Romney Marsh.